Specialist planners, architects and energy consultants

 The advantages of decentralised heating technology using the example of modern hot-air heating systems are clearly evident:

 - Only the heat that is currently needed is supplied to the building.
-With the help of modulating gas burners and microprocessor controllers this is possible without any problems.
+This is possible without any problem with the help of modulating gas burners and microprocessor controllers.
 All nordluft condensing combustion units are equipped with condensate-resistant stainless steel heat exchangers.

 - Constant, low supply temperatures, which are permanently monitored and controlled, ensure an improved indoor climate and demonstrably avoid temperature stratification over the height of the building while at the same time ensuring optimum distribution over the entire floor area of the hall.